technology-toolbox/website/content/blog/jjameson/2010/04/09/test-driven-development-tdd-in-the-real-world-part-2.md

 Unfortunately, this isn't quite enough to successfully compile the code -- assuming  you've enabled code analysis on the project (which is [something I always recommend doing](/blog/jjameson/2009/10/31/recommendations-for-code-analysis)) -- due to the following errors:

+{{< blockquote "font-italic text-danger" >}}

-> error : CA1801 : Microsoft.Usage : Parameter 'input' of 'StringHelper.Truncate(string,
+error : CA1801 : Microsoft.Usage : Parameter 'input' of 'StringHelper.Truncate(string,
-> int)' is never used.
+int)' is never used.
 Remove the parameter or use it in the method body.

->
-> error : CA1801 : Microsoft.Usage : Parameter 'maxLength' of 'StringHelper.Truncate(string,
+error : CA1801 : Microsoft.Usage : Parameter 'maxLength' of 'StringHelper.Truncate(string,
-> int)' is never used.
+int)' is never used.
 Remove the parameter or use it in the method body.

+{{< /blockquote >}}

 To resolve these errors, let's add a little more code to the **Truncate** method: